Just when you thought you finally found your dream job, your hopes are deflated by two simple, intimidating words: “writing sample.”

 You only think it sucks because you’re nervous about getting the job and filled with insecurity.
 You’ve also read your sample so many times that you’ve become overexposed to it.

 This is completely normal.
 In fact, it’s happened to me several times when writing this guide.

-While you may be tempted to start over again on a new writing sample, chances are the same thing will happen: your nerves will get to you again and you’ll question the quality of your work, torment yourself over every word choice, and feel like a failure.
+While you may be tempted to start over again on a new writing sample, chances are the same thing will happen: you’ll question the quality of your work, torment yourself over every word choice, and feel like a failure.

 Even worse, you’ll have less time to complete your sample, which will only make your nerves worse.
 You may end up missing the deadline or abandoning the job altogether.

 The truth is, the writing sample you have is probably good enough to get the job.
 And all writing improves with editing.